-The granting authority will first calculate the 'accepted EU contribution' for the action for all reporting periods, by calculating the unit contributions for the accepted units.
+The granting authority will first calculate the 'accepted EU contribution' for the action for all reporting periods, by calculating the lump sum contributions for the approved work packages.

 After that, the granting authority will take into account grant reductions (if any).
 The resulting amount is the 'total accepted EU contribution'.